Just say 'no' to wind and rain.

 No one likes to ride in wind and rain, but sometimes that's all we have to work with, especially in the volatile weather of the transitional seasons.
 For days when the temperatures don't call for ski-level thermal gear but the wind and rain threaten our extremities, we roll Pearl Izumi's P.R.O.
 Barrier WxB Shoe Cover and we roll dry.
 These shoe covers incorporate P.R.O.
 Barrier WxB fabric on the outside and warm fleece on the inside, a combination that repels water and wind while keeping your feet cozy in temperatures as low as 40 degrees Fahrenheit.

 The P.R.O.
 Barrier's fit includes Pearl's two stage closure, which opens the covers nice and wide to get on, and then seals them up for the snug fit you'd expect from shoe covers.
 The soles are reinfoced for durability and the wind and water resistant shells have reflective highlights to increase visibility to other road users in low-light conditions.

 - For best results, take measurements over your underwear.

-FIT: Follow the size chart.
+Sizing: Follow the size chart.
 I wear a 45 euro in Sidi and Shimano.
-The XL is the perfect size.
-Right in the middle.
+The XL is the perfect size (right in the middle).